-The rest if my story from that day (and the state of terror and war since) which I wrote for The Nation two years ago.
+The rest of my story from that day (and the state of terror and war since) which I wrote for The Nation a few years ago.
 And my photo at Ground Zero one year after.

 A good friend of mine worked on a top floor of one of the towers.
 I had just spoken to him the night before.